 Illegal whisky distillers and body snatchers

-Eventually the vaults were abandoned and filled with rubble to stop people returning.
+Eventually, the vaults were abandoned and filled with rubble to stop people from returning.
 Over the years they were simply forgotten about.

 Rediscovery of the Edinburgh Vaults

 It was businessman and ex-Scotland rugby international Norrie Rowan, the owner of the Tron Tavern who discovered a tunnel leading from his pub to the vaults in the 1980s.

 Although Rowan and others subsequently made good use of the space, it’s the story of a Romanian rugby player that is best remembered.